News

 Let’s go over some considerations in purchasing an egg.

 The first thing to consider is that incubating an egg puts you in the position where you are learning about how to take care of chameleons at their absolute most sensitive point in life.
-Considering how many people have problems with juveniles and even adults, hatchlings deserve a second thought.
-Though, the reason that most people who are having trouble with chameleons are having their trouble is because they didn’t get the right information and so the fact that you are here listening to this podcast means you will bypass that hurdle.
-But you need to be aware of what taking on a hatchling will mean for you.
+Considering how many people have problems with juveniles and even adults, hatchlings deserve some scrutiny.

-This is a good time to explore how we in the community got to the point where we collectively decided when a baby chameleon was ready to go to a new home.
+This is a good time to explore how we in the community got to the point where we collectively decided when a baby panther chameleon was ready to go to a new home.
 Through trial and error we came up with the age of three months old.
 This got the hatchling up to the point where it was stable and passed the most difficult time in their development.
-There were skills developed that allowed breeders to get their hatch rate and survivability up to close to 100%, but this came with experience.

 Though I need to note that age is actually a weak measurement of suitability to go to a new home because there is a wide range of sizes that the chameleon can grow to in that time depending on the husbandry.
-A guideline of at least 12 grams is a reasonable weight for going to a new home, though, through individual raising, Jonathan Hill of iPardalis reports up to 23 grams can be obtained in three months.
+A guideline of at least 12 grams is a reasonable weight for going to a new home, though, through individual raising I have reports up to 23 grams can be obtained in three months.
 The thing is that when breeders cut corners and sell babies that are too young, or small, they are viewed as unethical because they are bypassing the protective measures that give our breeding community a good reputation.
 So it is a strange thing to see an egg sale, where the buyer will most definitely get a hatchling, being seen as a feature.
-Yes, in the case of an egg purchase, the buyer knows they are getting a hatchling so there is no outright deception, but the new-to-chameleons buyer usually does not have the background to know the significance of what they are giving up.
+It is true, in the case of an egg purchase, the buyer knows they are getting a hatchling so there is no outright deception on that, but the new-to-chameleons buyer usually does not have the background to know the significance of what they are giving up.
 And they don’t realize that buying an egg means the transaction has been stripped of all the protections the breeder community has put in place to make the experience as successful as possible for the new chameleon keeper!
-So, when you tap into the community, this is why there is such a controversy over egg sales.
+When you tap into the community, this is why there is such a controversy over egg sales.
 Protections are being removed for the exact people the protections were put in place for!
-There is difficulty accepting that for reasons such as it is cheaper to get started by buying an egg.
-The argument that buying an egg gives you time to prepare is only a consolation prize for people who bought an egg on impulse and didn’t know what they were getting into.
-If you are debating whether you should buy an egg or not then you are in full power of your timeline!
-You can easily research and prepare and then get a juvenile of the sex you want.

 So, let’s get into an objective pros and cons discussion to help you make a decision.